 - The Annotated Alice by Martin Gardner is the definitive geek’s guide.

 - Salvador Dali’s illustrated Alice is a collaboration of two of the ‘’ultimate explorers of dreams and imagination’.
-Buy it for $13,000 or view the paintings here for free
+View the paintings.

 5. Grimm’s Fairy Tales (1812): One of the appeals of the Grimm fairy stories is how random events interconnect, as A. S. Byatt says in her introduction to The Grimm Reader (online here):